MeddahAbdellah/vanrx/README.md

-# Vandux
+# vanrx

-Vandux is an ultra-lightweight Redux addon for VanJS, designed to enhance your VanJS applications with a simple yet powerful state management solution.
+vanrx is an ultra-lightweight Redux addon for VanJS, designed to enhance your VanJS applications with a simple yet powerful state management solution.

 ## Features